kyleGrealis/juntos_sites/README.md

-# Juntos Referral Database
+# Health Services Referral Database

 A Shiny web application for exploring HIV and health services across healthcare sites in South Florida.
 Users can filter by service categories (PrEP, PEP, HIV treatment, STI testing, mental health, etc.) to find sites that meet their needs.
+Supports English and Spanish.

 ## Requirements